Hunger

 Children

 At World Vision, we believe all children have the rights to live their lives to the fullest.
 But today, millions of children under 5 die from multiple causes rooted in poverty.
 Malnutrition in particular took away the most lives.
-According to WHO (2018), malnourished children are more at stake of death compared to common childhood diseases such as diarrhoea, pneumonia, and malaria.
-In 2017, nutrition related factors led to about 45% of mortality in children under 5 (WHO 2018).
+According to 2022 WHO data, 149 million children under the age of five suffer from stunted growth and 45 million are underweight.
+Nearly half of deaths among children under the age of five are related to malnutrition.
 Child hunger is often inherited.
 Every year, many children are born underweight, often related to inadequate nutrition in mothers before and during pregnancy.

 Women